-PLUS Model Magazine manages to spark controversy after revealing shocking statistics with regards to the BMI of runway models and more.
+PLUS Model Magazine manages to spark controversy after revealing shocking statistics with regard to the BMI of runway models and more.
 Raising questions like 'what's wrong with being plus size?' the magazine turned to renowned plus size model Katya Zharkova which posed nude for the magazine's January 2012 issue.
 Find out more details next!

 Raising the question 'What's wrong with our bodies?', the magazine reveals shocking statistics that show the evolution towards a more thin frame physique over the years.
 The magazine wants to trigger an alarm and help people become more comfortable in their own skin as the average size woman is far from the 'ideal' image that seems to be predominant nowadays.